Books that Scale: Main Street Millionaire by Codie Sanchez

 What Makes a Book Scale

-Codie could have written the prestige version.
-The big idea book that wins awards and sits on coffee tables.
-She chose the useful version instead.
-That choice shaped the structure, the audience, the stories, the outcome.
-The book made $1.6 million in its first week and passed 200,000 copies in three months.
+Codie could have written the prestige version, the big idea book that wins awards and sits on coffee tables.
+She chose to build something people could actually use, and that choice shaped everything that followed: the structure, the audience, the stories, the outcome.

 If you want to see what a book built this way could produce for your business, estimate your book's ROI here.